dreger/kqdreger.com/_src/_posts/2014-02-10-threes-for-ios.md

 > "Every time I added anything like that, it always felt unwieldy and unnatural.
 It just didn’t want to be there," Vollmer explained.
 "Every time I took that stuff out it felt like a good game again."

-Threes! is, cutely, 33.333333% off for a limited time, which puts it [at only $1.99 on the App Store](https://itunes.apple.com/app/threes!/id779157948?mt=8).
+Threes! is, cutely, 33.333333% off for a limited time, which puts it [at only $1.99 on the App Store](https://itunes.apple.com/us/app/threes!/id779157948?mt=8&uo=4&at=10ltSa) [affiliate link].
 If you like puzzle games in the same vein as [Letterpress](http://www.atebits.com/letterpress/) and [SpellTower](http://www.spelltower.com), I have a feeling you are in for a treat.